FUB-HCC/hcds-winter-2020/assignments/A6_R7_DataVis/luka/blog.md

 **Question**

-How much controll should a user get over adjusting the system, since it might also be overwhelming and take away from the user experience, when asked too often to validate a system produced prediction.
+How much controll should a user get over adjusting the system, since it might also be overwhelming and take away from the user experience, when asked too often to validate a system produced prediction?
 (The AI system could feel very dependant on the users verfication, which might make the whole system feel obsolet)